Can I Eat Expired Atlantic Mackerel?

 What's the difference between expiration and best quality dates?

 Sure!
 So, expiration dates and best quality dates are two different things when it comes to Atlantic Mackerel.
 Expiration dates are typically about safety.
-It's the date until which the fish is guaranteed to be safe to eat when stored properly.
+It's the date until which the fish is may be safe if properly stored to eat when stored properly.
 Once it passes the expiration date, it doesn't mean the mackerel will make you sick immediately, but the safety might start to decline.
 On the other hand, the best quality date refers to when the mackerel is at its freshest and tastes the best.
 After this date, the quality might start to decline, like the texture might get softer or the flavor might not be as fresh.
 Personally, I'd stick to the expiration date for safety reasons, but if the mackerel looks and smells fine after the best quality date, I'd still give it a try.
 Trust your senses – they're usually a good indicator!

 How can I tell if Atlantic Mackerel has gone bad?